Dover Demon: Possible explanations

+Police told the Associated Press that creatures reported by the teenagers "were probably nothing more than a school vacation hoax."
+Skeptic Ben Radford has suggested the sighting may have been influenced by the pop culture of the time, as 1977 was the year Star Wars and Close Encounters of the Third Kind were released.

 In popular culture

-In 2009, The Dover Demon was featured in an episode of the American horror television series Lost Tapes, which aired on Animal Planet.
+In 2009, the Dover Demon was featured in an episode of the American horror television series Lost Tapes, which aired on Animal Planet.

 The Dover Demon appears as a character in the American comic book series Proof, which features various other creatures.
 In the comic, it is a creature able to see into the future.
 It appears in another similar comic book series called The Perhapanauts.
-The Dover Demon would further make brief appearances in the comic books The Pound: Ghouls Night Out, and Hack/Slash: Entry Wound.
+The Dover Demon also made brief appearances in the comic books The Pound: Ghouls Night Out and Hack/Slash: Entry Wound.
 A Dover Demon also appears in the webcomic Gunnerkrigg Court.